 Allen residents voted for Allen City Council places 1, 3 and 5, along with Allen ISD Board of Trustees places 1, 2 and 3.

 There were six candidates for city council Place 1, and just two garnered most of the votes — Dwight Burns and Daren Meis.
 Meis is the projected winner with 51% of the vote, while Burns got 38%.

 Four candidates ran for Allen City Council Place 5.
 Of them, Dave Shafer and Philip Brewer got most of the votes.
 Shafer received 48% of votes, while Brewer got 41%.
-They will battle it out in a runoff election.
+They will also battle it out in the runoff election.

 All of the incumbents running for spots on the Allen ISD Board of Trustees won re-election.
 Place 1 incumbent Sarah Mitchell beat her opponent Jorge Jesus Torres with 77% of the vote.
 The school board’s Place 2 incumbent David Noll was re-elected to his position, beating his opponent Stacey Greer.
 Noll received 69% of the vote.
 Place 3 incumbent Kevin Cameron wins re-election with 80% of the vote against his opponent Deepak R. Kaithakkapuzha.

 Voters in Frisco filled Frisco City Council Place 1 and Place 3, along with places 6 and 7 on Frisco ISD’s Board of Trustees.

 Frisco City Council Place 1 incumbent John Keating is the projected winner against his opponent JP Schade.
 Keating gathered 73% of the vote.

 However, the race for Place 3 on the city council was a bit more contested and will head to a runoff.
 Jennifer White received 32% of the vote, and Angelia Pelham got 30%.